GoogleCloudPlatform/php-docs-samples/firestore/README.md

-      set-requires-id                      Set document data with a given document ID. simple-queries                       Create queries using single where clauses. start-at-field-query-cursor          Define field start point for a query. subcollection-ref                    Get a reference to a subcollection document. update-doc                           Update a document.
+      set-requires-id                      Set document data with a given document ID. simple-queries                       Create queries using single where clauses. start-at-field-query-cursor          Define field start point for a query. start-at-snapshot-query-cursor       Define snapshot start point for a query. subcollection-ref                    Get a reference to a subcollection document. update-doc                           Update a document.
+      update-doc-array                     Update a document array field.
       update-nested-fields                 Update fields in nested data.
       update-server-timestamp              Update field with server timestamp.
       where-order-by-limit-query           Combine where with order by and limit in a query.